HighLo-Engine/HighLo-Engine/BUILDING.md

 Our build system uses premake5 and python to generate the visual studio files and setup all build dependencies automatically.
 You can either select the `GenerateEngine.bat` file to use all default settings or you can call the `GenerateEngine.py` directly with providing your desired command line arguments.

+## Building on other operating systems

+Our build system already supports all common operating systems.
+But the code might not compile on the feature branches and at this moment not on the master branch either.
+For Mac we currently generate `xcode4` solution files and for linux we generate `Makefiles`.

 ## Basic usage

 ```sh